 Ellerston Asian Investments (EAI) was launched in 2015 on the belief that Asia represents the best long term structural growth story in the world.
-Despite the ongoing impact of COVID on economies globally, the long term structural growth story for Asia remains intact due to demographics, rising middle class consumption, infrastructure build, capital market maturation, technological leapfrogging and innovation.
+Despite ongoing COVID, geopolitics and macro related concerns, the long term investment case for Asia remains intact due to tailwinds from demographics, rising middle class consumption, infrastructure build, capital market maturation, technological leapfrogging and innovation.
+Average GDP growth in the region is approximately 4% (almost double the growth in developed economies) and major economies like China, India, Indonesia and Philippines are forecast to grow at more than 5% over the coming years.